JaneliaSciComp/SongExplorer/README.md

     2020-08-09 09:30:15,054 WebSocket connection opened
     2020-08-09 09:30:15,055 ServerConnection created

-Then in your favorite internet browser navigate to the URL on the line printed to the terminal immediately below the version information.
+The SongExplorer GUI should automatically open in a new tab of your default internet browswer.
+If not, manually navigate to the URL on the line printed to the terminal immediately below the version information.
 In the output above this is "arthurb-ws2:5006", which is my computer's name, but for you it will be different.
 If that doesn't work, try "http://localhost:5006/gui".